anly2/sublime-extend-selection/README.md

 ### Install via PackageControl

-If you have the [PackageControl](http://wbond.net/sublime_packages/package_control) plugin installed, you can use that to install `EasyMotion`.
+If you have the [PackageControl](http://wbond.net/sublime_packages/package_control) plugin installed, you can use that to install `ExtendSelection`.

 Just type `cmd-shift-p` (`ctrl-shift-p` on win/linux) to bring up the command palette then type `install` and pick `Package Control: Install Package` from the dropdown.